manjamcmills/Credit_Risk_Analysis/README.md

 All of our models had almost 100% precision for low_risk loans.
 However, they all have low precision for high_risk loans.
 This means that most loans are being classified as "low_risk".
 This is not so good for the banks because the "high_risk" loans are not being caught enough.

-The best precision rate for "high risk" was the AdaBoost model with 0.07, meaning that it caught "high_risk" loans only 7% of the time.
+The best precision rate for "high risk" was the AdaBoost model with 0.07.
+This means that only 7% of the loans that were deemed "high risk" were actually "high risk".
+So 93% of loans that were classified as "high risk" were really "low risk".

 ### Recall / Sensitivity
 Another way to assess a model's performance is with sensitivity, also called recall.
 Sensitivity is the converse statement of precision.
 It would say "If a loan is actually high_risk, would the model classify it high_risk?"
 Here is the formula for sensitivity: